Visiting GaiaYoga Gardens

 If you're interested in coming by for a Landance-and-Lunch, e-mail us and we’ll send you more information.

-GaiaYoga 101 is for people who want come to GaiaYoga and dive in and experience our lifestyle and the vision beneath it.
-You'll get to live simply and close to nature in a secluded setting; eat fresh & organic foods; and practice ecological sustainability (through growing and foraging for food, living off-grid, building eco-structures, etc.).
-Participants will go through a comprehensive program, run by the members and residents of GaiaYoga Gardens that exposes you to many of the aspects of GaiaYoga, including nonviolent communication (NVC), instinctive eating - raw foods diet, shadow-work, sustainable homesteading (Permaculture), the nature of Hawaii, and participation in our emotional/spiritual processes and social events.
+The GaiaYoga Experience is 16 days long spanning from an arrival on a Friday, through the next two sets of weekdays and 3 weekends.
+It is for people who want come to GaiaYoga and dive in and experience our lifestyle and the vision beneath it.
+You'll get to live simply and close to nature in a secluded setting; eat fresh & organic foods; and participate in our current level of ecological sustainability.
+Participants will go through over 24 classes and other group focusses, run by the members and residents of GaiaYoga Gardens.
+The immersion exposes you to many of the aspects of GaiaYoga Culture, including the GaiaYoga teaching itself, True Human Freedom, Nonviolent (Compassionate) Communication (NVC), Instinctive Eating - raw foods diet, light on shadow, sustainable homesteading (Permaculture), holistic intimacy and sexuality, the nature of Hawaii, and participation in our emotional/spiritual processes and social events.

 Gathering beach rocks for making "Au'au Heiau" (The Bathing Temple)

 Here's what The GaiaYoga 16-Day Immersion Experience includes:

 - 2+ classes/meetings per day ($800 value), including instruction in: